igrigorik/hydra5/README.md

 c.body_str # => => {"ip":"34.22.124.45"}
 ```

-Of course, you can also convert hydra into a proper HTTP proxy by deploying [privoxy](http://www.privoxy.org/) or an equivalent tool in front.
+Of course, you can also convert hydra5 into a proper HTTP proxy by deploying [privoxy](http://www.privoxy.org/) or an equivalent tool in front.

 ## License